To support Plastic-free July we are adding an extra R to the four R’s- Reduce, Reuse, Refuse & Recycle & REPLACE.

 These include plastic packaging that contains PVC, polystyrene and plastics that do not meet compostable standards.
 We are also looking to eliminate single-use plastics such as straws, utensils and containers.

 Together, we can all make choices to ensure that the plastic we use is reduced and that we reuse and recycle.
-We invite you to become a Zero Pollution Ambassador and share our passion for ending the devastating effects of plastic pollution.
+We invite you to become a Zero Pollution Supporter and share our passion for ending the devastating effects of plastic pollution.

 Plastic-Free: Refuse & Replace